 Allow yourself approximately 1.5 hours round trip for the hike, ascending at a stead pace and allowing time for some photos of course.
 At the summit you’ll find great views of the town below.

 Spending the weekend in Banff?
-Make sure to check out my Three Days in Banff Guide!
+Make sure to check out my 3 Days in Banff Guide!

 The view of the Petyo Lake is so great that I couldn’t resist adding it to my list of the best hikes in Banff.

 What to Pack for the Best Hikes in Banff

 It is important to make sure that you are always in appropriate outfits and gear when tackling these best hikes in Banff.
 Don’t be fooled by my pictures of dresses and converse, real hiking gear is a must!
 Here are some items that you shouldn’t forget!

 Columbia Hiking Boots – proper shoes are a must when hiking in Banff!
 I personally have been wearing Columbia boots for the past 8 years and love them

 Rain Jacket – the weather in Banff can be super unpredictable, especially in the shoulder seasons.
 A rain jacket is a great option for protecting against wind and rain, especially at higher altitude.
 I love this one from The North Face!

 Sony a6000 Camera – with views like this is would be a shame to not capture it!
 The Sony a6000 is my favorite travel camera.
-It is super affordable for the quality, plus small and compact.
+It is super affordable for the quality, plus it’s small and compact.